guyro85/Kirby-Final-Project/README.md

 # Kirby-Final-Project
-A python multiplayer game that is based on the game Kirby Nightmare In Dreamland
+An assembly game that is based on the game Kirby Nightmare In Dreamland

 # About:
 This was the final project for my 10th grade in high scool.